survivejs/webpack-book/manuscript/building_with_webpack/05_cleaning_build.md

 ## Conclusion

 Often, you work with webpack like this: First, you identify a problem and then find a plugin to tackle it.
 It is entirely fine to solve these types of issues outside of webpack, but webpack can often handle them as well.

+T> The *Deploying Applications* appendix discusses how to get your application online.
+It would be possible to host the demo application even in its current state.